 - Trying Dutch Delicacies: Spending a small fortune in Amsterdam’s high restaurants, being a hub for sprinkles, you can try them on toast which is very popular.
 Try dark chocolate shavings with their traditional roze koek, pink cake, etc.

-- The Eye Film Institute: 5 minutes after the free ferry ride is over, the Eye film institute charges a little entry fee but is worth watching as its gorgeous floor-to-ceiling windows, overlook the water, 180-degree views, etc.
+- The Eye Film Institute: 5 minutes after the free ferry ride is over, the Eye film institute charges a little entry fee but is worth watching as its gorgeous floor-to-ceiling windows, overlooking the water, 180-degree views, etc.

-- Light Festival: Find dates and look forward to Amsterdam’s famous light festival hosted in winters when the water canals turn into an outdoor gallery and travelers around the world look forward to it.
+- Light Festival: Find dates and look forward to Amsterdam’s famous light festival hosted in winter when the water canals turn into an outdoor gallery and travelers around the world look forward to it.

-- Free Jazz music: Amsterdam’s Bimhuis, a famous venue where Jazz music concerts are conducted every Tuesday, for free!
+- Free Jazz Music: Amsterdam’s Bimhuis, a famous venue where Jazz music concerts are conducted every Tuesday, for free!
 So if you’re a music lover, this is going to be one of the experiences you’ll remember, that too for free!

 - Free Museums: There are free museums apart from the ones that charge you euros, these include The Civic Guards Gallery and The Amsterdam Treasures collection which are absolutely for free.

-- Explore the markets: Take a walking tour of the nearby markets that scream the authenticity of the city consists of, you can also shop for favorite pieces and eat at cafes!
+- Explore the markets: Take a walking tour of the nearby markets that scream the authenticity of the city consists of, you can also shop for your favorite pieces and eat at cafes!

 Where do I stay in Amsterdam On A Budget?

 Picking the right place to stay in Amsterdam can help you save a lot of bucks while you visit different locations and help you save a lot.
-Neighborhoods that provide you the benefit of amazing food, culture, delicious cafe points, and local life.
+Neighborhoods provide you the benefit of amazing food, culture, delicious cafe points, and local life.